 You may be familiar with the name because of the regions acclaimed wines.
 Set in a sprawling landscape that is divided into seven sub-zones Chianti is another of Italy's picturesque regions.
 The area falls under the provinces of Florence and Siena.
 The chestnut, pine and oak forests form a panorama that is best enjoyed from Radda, an area filled with castles that overlook the landscape.
-Palazzo del Podesta is one of the most famous places with holiday makers, thanks to plenty of accommodation in the farmhouses that dot the area.
+Palazzo del Podesta is one of the most famous places with holiday makers, thanks to plenty of accommodation in the farmhouses and hotels that dot the area.

 In Castellina look out for the Etruscan tomb remains together with the renaissance architecture of the two palazzi and the fortress of Rocca.

 During a visit to Chianti no holiday maker should pass the opportunity to sample the world famous Chianti wines.
 Chianti Classico, Chianti Colli Fiorentini and Chianti Rufina are a few among the many selections that are available for sampling.
 From grilled Panzanese steak, stuffed rabbit to beef tartar there is a carnivorous feast to enjoy in Chianti when night falls.
 You should also have a taste of the crunchy cantuccini accompanied with sweet vin santo, it's a classic that you would probably enjoy.

 Using public transportation to move around Chianti can be problematic, however, renting a car or using a taxi is much more convenient.
 One can also use the railway line which doesn't reach the main attractions, but you can rent a bike or scooter to roam around.